NEW: Clippers players, in apparent protest, wear shirts inside out to hide logos

 But he cautioned that Sterling must be afforded due process, so he would not speculate on any possible punishment, but said that the investigation will move “extraordinarily quickly.”

-Clippers president Andy Roeser on Saturday questioned the recording and suggested a woman – whom he doesn’t mention by name – was “getting even” with Sterling over a lawsuit.
+Clippers President Andy Roeser on Saturday suggested a woman – whom he doesn’t mention by name – was “getting even” with Sterling over a lawsuit.

-Rochelle Sterling filed a lawsuit last month against Stiviano, who she said was having an affair with her husband.
+Rochelle Sterling, the wife of Donald Sterling, filed a lawsuit last month against Stiviano, who she said was having an affair with her husband.

-Stiviano countered in another court document that there was nothing wrong with Donald Sterling giving her gifts and that she never took advantage of the Clippers owner, who made much of his fortune in real estate.
+Stiviano countered in another court document that there was nothing wrong with Donald Sterling giving her gifts, and she never took advantage of the Clippers owner, who made much of his fortune in real estate.

 ‘And don’t bring him to my games’